- Understanding Chronic Kidney Disease

 Am I eligible for Medicare Advantage?

 If you already have Medicare Part A and Part B, you can choose a Medicare Advantage plan that’s offered in your area.
-As of January 2021, people with ESRD who are eligible for Medicare can choose Medicare Advantage.
+People with ESRD who are eligible for Medicare can choose Medicare Advantage.

 Get helpful answers to frequently asked questions